carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20191014.md

 1. DHS curveball
 2. DFI Quarterly report
 3. Prepped and imported online gifts; separate process for Walk registrations.
 Refined import steps to use ClassyID fields for matching contacts.  >> to another week
+4. Imported remaining day-of walk registrations and donations to SF.
-4. Edu staff training for SF
+5. Edu staff training for SF
-5.
+6.

 12. Figure out what to do w SQL Penelope data.  >> to another week
 13. Coordinated gifts with designations to Walk, Marathon, and Third Party events from various sources (Facebook fundraisers, workplaces, mailed-in). >> to another week